AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/maestro-modules.md

 ### Get a record

-This action module retrieves a single record from [!DNL Adobe Maestro], specified by its ID.
+This action module retrieves a single record from [!DNL Adobe Workfront Planning], specified by its ID.

 <table style="table-layout:auto">
   <col/>